contentful/experience-builder/packages/test-app/README.md

 If you want to subscribe to live changes in other modules of this repository, go to the respective module folder and run `npm run build -- --watch`.

 > [!WARNING]
-> Please note that changes in `visual-editor` will only be reflected at runtime if the `experience-builder-sdk` is rebuilt as well as it lazy loads this dependency.
+> Please note that changes in `visual-editor` will only be reflected at runtime if the `experiences-sdk-react` is rebuilt as well as it lazy loads this dependency.

 ## Config